dfsantamaria/OASIS/README.md

            - ["MyAgentOutput1", "MyTemplateOutput1"] </br>
            where:</br>
                -  "MyAgentOutput1", "MyTemplateOutput1" represent the entity name of the agent output and the agent output template, respectively.
-  - Connect the created behavior to its agent by typing:

-        b.connectAgentToBehavior("MyAgent", "MyAgentBehavior")

-    where: </br>
-    - "MyAgent" and "MyAgentBehavior" are, respectively, the agent and the agent behavior.

  D) Generate a new action and connect it to the related behavior by typing